mlightner/mysql_setup/README.markdown

 And, Action!
 ------------
-Simply type the following from the root directory of your app and everything should be setup correctly:
+Simply type the following from the root directory of your app and everything should be setup correctly (if you're not root, you need to include the sudo part):

-	rake mysql_setup:full
+	sudo rake mysql_setup:full

 Your output should have no errors.
 You're ready to rock and roll.
 Here's some sample output: